-Our steel posts and rails are packed in steel crate ends with plastic mats.
+Our steel posts and rails are packed in steel crate ends with plastic mats, cardboard covers, and band strapping.
 Each post and rail comes individually wrapped in a poly bag for protection.
 Buckley Fence ships via standard dry van semi-trailers for standard installs.
 You get two hours of free unloading time and will be charged \$75 per extra hour that is beyond that time limit.

-- Tractor, fork truck, or skid steer with load rating for 5,000+ lbs - 2.
-55 feet of heavy nylon strapping - 6 ft forks or 6 ft extensions on standard forks (call us for recommendations if standard forks are to be used)
+- 1. Tractor, fork truck, or skid steer with load rating for 5,000+ lbs - 2.
+55 feet of heavy duty nylon strapping with load capacity of 10,000+ lbs - 3.
+6 ft forks or 6 ft extensions on standard forks (call us for recommendations if standard forks are to be used)